Isle A La Cache Museum

 Museums

-The Forest Preserve District of Will County’s Isle a la Cache Museum in Romeoville transports visitors back to the 18th century, when "Illinois Country" was home to the fur trade and French voyageurs and Potawatomi intertwined.
+The Forest Preserve District of Will County’s Isle Cache Museum in Romeoville immerses visitors in the region’s cultural heritage and natural history.
+The museum transports visitors back to the 18th century, when "Illinois Country" was home to the fur trade and French voyageurs and Potawatomi intertwined.
 Feel the softness of a beaver pelt, see canoes built of birch bark and walk inside a wigwam.
-While you are there, check out the state-endangered Blanding's turtle tank.
+While you are there, explore the live exhibit showcasing state-endangered Blanding’s turtles up close.
 Then venture outside to experience the Native Lifeways exhibit, which brings the 18th-century fur trade era to life and is a continuation of the indoor exhibits.
-The museum offers public programs, school programs, youth group programs, interactive exhibits, facility rentals, a gift shop and free District publications and trail maps.
+The museum features engaging public programs, immersive school and youth group experiences, hands-on interactive exhibits, picnic shelter rentals, a unique gift shop, and complimentary District publications and trail maps.

 Images